DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests.md

 ## Creating Fixtures

-Recorded tests must be organized into fixtures.
-See [Recorded Tests Files](organizing-tests.md#recorded-tests-files).
+Recorded tests must be organized into categories called **fixtures**.
+A fixture contains tests for a single target URL.
+Therefore, you will usually have one fixture per website page.

 To create a fixture, follow the steps: